-Now let's dive into the recipe itself!
-Essentially this recipe is an amped up version of simple steam clams.
-In other words, the base technique is simply to saute a bunch of flavored goodies like butter, onions, garlic, white wine, bring it all to a boil then add the clams and steam them until they all open.
+Now let’s dive into the recipe itself!
+Essentially this recipe is an amped-up version of simple steam clams.
+In other words, the base technique is simply to saute a bunch of flavored goodies like butter, onions, garlic, and white wine, bring it all to a boil then add the clams and steam them until they all open.

 But, if I had to pinpoint, I’d say the keys to this dish are the quality dairy, the seasonal produce, and, of course, the clams so let’s get into them all.

-First the dairy: you want really great quality unsalted butter and the best heavy cream you can find because those couple of ingredients will add loads of flavor!
+First the dairy: you want to use really great quality unsalted butter and the best heavy cream you can find because those couple of ingredients will add loads of flavor!

 California leads the nation in sustainable dairy production and is number one in milk, ice cream, butter, nonfat dry milk and whey protein concentrate and is the second largest producer of cheese and yogurt!

 To make sure you’re getting food made with 100% real California milk, look for the Real California Milk seal when you’re at the store.
 That seal means that the product is certified and has been made with 100% Real California Milk from California farm families.
 A choice you can feel great about since 99% of those California dairies are family owned!

 As for the seasonal produce, well, you want in-season corn so that it’s extra sweet and delicious.
 Also, we love using the peewee potatoes in this recipe (aka marble potatoes) as they’re smaller than baby potatoes and they’re all over this time of year here in California.
 You could mix it up and add in other seasonal produce from kale or spinach in the winter to peas or asparagus in the Spring.
 To help you do just that, check out this list of what’s in season in California.